 - LLM, with distinction, Temple University Beasley School of Law

 Ralph Pike is the Office Managing Director of Andersen Tax’s Dallas office.
 He has over 19 years of experience in serving clients and practices in the firm’s Private Client Services area with a concentration on individual income, estate and gift taxation.
 His responsibilities include providing comprehensive tax planning solutions to high net worth clients and family office clients, on tax issues relating to:

 - Individual income tax

 - Fiduciary income tax

 - Limited liability companies

 - Estate, gift and generation-skipping transfer taxes

-Before joining Andersen Tax, Ralph was with Arthur Andersen then KPMG, where in addition to his client responsibilities in Chicago, he also served in several firmwide roles including a two-year tour of service in the firm’s Washington National Tax Office.
+Before joining Andersen Tax, Pike was with Arthur Andersen then KPMG, where in addition to his client responsibilities in Chicago, he also served in several firmwide roles including a two-year tour of service in the firm’s Washington National Tax Office.